dli85/ImageProcessingProgram/README.md

 ### Running the program

-To execute the program, open the ImageProcessingProgram file and press the green arrow on the left side near the line numbers.

-Alternatively, you can create a run configuration to execute the program.
-An example of said configuration is included in the res/ folder.
+To run the program in GUI mode, run either the jar file or the ImageProcessingProgram class with no command line arguments.

+To run the program in text mode, you must run either the jar file or the ImageProcessingProgram class and add "-text" as a command line argument.
+To run the ImageProcessingProgram class with a command line argument, create a new run configuration.

+To run the program with a script, run either the jar file or the ImageProcessingProgram class with "-file {path to script file}" as a command line argument.

-A .jar file has also been included in the /res folder.
+The .jar file has also been included in the /res folder.
 To use the jar file, simply navigate to the res folder in command line and type "java -jar Assignment4.jar"

-You may add the path to a script file that you may wish to run after: i.e: "java -jar Assignment4.jar script.txt"

-### Commands
+### Commands (text version)
 This application currently supports the following commands:
 1. Loading images: load {image-path} {imageName}
 2. Saving images: save {save-path} {imageName}